Booth's multiplication algorithm: How it works

 Booth's algorithm follows this old scheme by performing an addition when it encounters the first digit of a block of ones (0 1) and subtraction when it encounters the end of the block (1 0).
 This works for a negative multiplier as well.
 When the ones in a multiplier are grouped into long blocks, Booth's algorithm performs fewer additions and subtractions than the normal multiplication algorithm.

+Pentium multiplier implementation

+Intel's Pentium microprocessor uses a radix-8 variant of Booth's algorithm in its 64-bit hardware multiplier.
+Because of the way it implements the radix-8 multiplication, it needs a complex auxiliary circuit to perform the special case of multiplication by 3 in a way that minimizes latency, combining the use of carry-lookahead, carry-select, and Kogge–Stone addition.